SWTOR-Slicers/WikiPedia/README.md

 ### • Game Update 7.6 breaks our Character Assembler.
  It's meant to use the old skin textures, and the update only preserves a few of them. **DON'T OVERWRITE OR DELETE YOUR OLDER ASSETS EXTRACTION** (if you want to extract the update's new assets, do it to a separate folder).
-We are looking for a solution that allows to use both.
+We are looking for a solution that allows to use both sets.

 ### • Blender 4.3 breaks our SWTOR materials-processing tools!
 Stay on 4.2 or older.
 That said, **you can open 4.2 projects in 4.3** and the existing SWTOR materials will work (you can install as many versions of Blender you want at once and have them coexist without tripping each other).